 You would be best to choose spring or autumn to discover the country but avoid March and April when the Rhamcin blows; sandy winds that saturate the air with dust making any outing difficult.

-Following a list of typical festival and celebrations of Egypt.
+Following a list of typical festivals and celebrations of Egypt.

 - Leylet en Nuktah: Ancient Egyptians worshiped the Nile because of the yearly bounty it brought, and beautiful women were sacrificed to appease the gods and bring on the flooding.
 Modern Egyptians still celebrate the yearly rise of the river on June 17, since the flooding is what brings the silt that feeds the Delta’s rich soil.
 Instead of sacrifices, modern Egyptians picnic and camp along the edges of the river or spend the night out on the streets with family and friends.
 At sunset, women put out balls of dough representing the people in the house, and in the morning the cracks are examined to make predictions about each person’s longevity and fortune.

 - Moulid an-Nabi: Moulid an-Nabi is a major Islamic festival that marks the birth of the prophet Mohammed.
-Most cities host parades and processions on this day, and the streets are filled with dancers, acrobats, drummers and musicians.
+Most cities host parades and processions on this day, and the streets are filled with dancers, acrobats, drummers, and musicians.
 Families join together to greet each other and exchange gifts before heading out to explore the street fairs.
-Traditional sweets like halawet el-moulid (a type of helvah or candy) and candy dolls called are sold from roadside stands as well as hummus (a puree made from chick peas), the traditional food of Moulid an-Nabi.
+Traditional sweets like halawet el-moulid (a type of halvah or candy) and candy dolls called are sold from roadside stands as well as hummus (a puree made from chickpeas), the traditional food of Moulid an-Nabi.

 - Wepet Renpet: Ancient Egyptians celebrated the new year with a festival called Wepet Renpet, or “opening of the year.”
 The Egyptian New Year was not celebrated on an exact date because it corresponded with the Nile River’s annual flooding.
 This typically occurred during the month of July.
 This event was significant to ancient Egyptians because it ensured the fertility of the farmlands for the following year.
 Wepet Renpet was celebrated with feasts and community gatherings.